-For further information in relation to the Single Public Service Pension Scheme please see the following website: www.singlepensionscheme.gov.ie
+For further information in relation to the Single Public Service Pension Scheme please see the following website - www.singlepensionscheme.gov.ie.

-Hours of Attendance
+Hours of attendance

-Hours of attendance will be as fixed from time to time but will amount to on average not less 41 hours and 15 minutes gross and 35 hours net per week.
+Hours of attendance will be fixed from time to time but will amount to not less than 41 hours 15 minutes gross per week or 35 hours net per week.